pawartur/AWTumblrAPIv2Manager/README.txt

 It requires RestKit 0.10.0.

-It currently supports authentication and the following API calls (see the manager's header file for details):
+It currently supports (see the manager's header file for details):
+- authentications via XAuth!
 - /user/info
 - /user/dashboard
 - /user/likes
 - /user/following
+- /user/follow
+- /user/unfollow
 - /blog/{base-hostname}/post (creating posts with type="text" only, for now)
 - /blog/{base-hostname}/post/edit (editing posts with type="text" only, for now)
 - /blog/{base-hostname}/delete